I ❤ art + technology. Co-founder, CEO Vidcode. We make computational media courses for K-12 schools.

 I started my career as a photographer in New York City.
 As the field got increasingly technical, I decided to go back to graduate school to study computer programming.
 I wanted to build websites and make a better income in the long run.

 In my first year of graduate school, I fell in love with the creative and collaboratives sides of coding.
 I began making interactive art installations, building programs with blob detection and hooking up Arduinos to different sculptures.

-A year later, I discovered the world of startups through a conference called the WE festival.
+A year later, I discovered the world of startups through the WE festival.
 Again, I fell in love.
-This time with the idea of not having to apply for a job, but instead having the opportunity to build my own workplace.
+This time with the idea of having the opportunity to build my own products direct to consumer.